nkreer/Fish/README.md

 ## TODO

 - Support the entire IRC Protocol
-- Add more events for plugins
-- Add user authentication
 - Add a real commands system
 - Implement "help" commands right into the bot
 - Implement full plugin reloading without having to restart the software